crdandre/literature-reviewer/README.md

 ### Other Tasks
 - Embeddings functionality for ell - work on a PR for that
 - Modularize database and embedding functionality to be untethered to langchain as it currently is
 - Formalize the scheme by which the user_goals are connected to the vec db queries, connected to the s2 queries, connected to the s2 results, connected to the evaluations.
 Continuity of context!
+So far, it's checking each step against the raw user_goals prompt rather than any cross checking. between intermediate steps, I believe.
 - Move pdf extraction cleaning into its own module or find another module online to do this - either from marker or langchain, there are stray unicode chars, newlines, etc.
 - Consider how the user_goals and other prompt are just added together in the user prompt. maybe there is a better way here.
 - Local and remote chunks (i.e. abstract only from s2 vs locally read pdf) chunk ids work differently, not sure if this is a problem, but just noting it.
+- Parallelization of local tasks, downloads, requests that can be parallelized, etc. Multi-GPU support for local llama